 After buying a computer for your business, probably the next thing you will buy is a printer.
 A printer can be bought for as little as $35 but is unlikely to meet your needs.
 Maybe you have had a printer before and you just don’t know what you should consider next.
 This guide will help you understand your options and help you make your decision.

-A printer is a machine which will recreate an image or text from a computer, usually on paper.
+A printer is a machine that will recreate an image or text from a computer, usually on paper.

 WHY do I need a printer?